 Moreover, they also find that old breeds of dogs that were developed to live alongside people who don't farm and eat mostly meat from hunting, such as Siberian/Alaskan Huskies, do not have the same genetic diversity in their genes for starch digestion that most other modern breeds of dogs do.

 What Does All this Mean?

 Well, first, the dog did not evolve directly from the gray wolf.
 It is a subspecies of the gray wolf, even today, that began to evolve from the ANCESTOR of the gray wolf, which had far more genetic diversity than the modern-day gray wolf.

 Second, the domestication of dogs, and their close association with humans, most likely began while humans were still hunting animals for food, not after they became grain farmers.

-So, it is far more likely that humans fed their early "dogs" scraps of meat and bone, and only later, did dogs develop the taste for grain, and the genes necessary to get good nutrition from grain, as their human friends began to farm grain on a wide scale.
+So, it is far more likely that humans fed their early "dogs" scraps of meat and bone, and only later did dogs develop a taste for grain and the genes necessary to get adequate nutrition from grain, as their human friends began to farm grain on a wide scale.